meg768/rpi-matrix/README.md

 # rpi-matrix

 A module for generating animations on a Raspberry PI.
+This module may be used in two modes, either simple **pixel-mode** or **canvas-mode** that enables you to draw graphics using the HTML5 Canvas API (https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).

 Before you install this, please read this https://github.com/hzeller/rpi-rgb-led-matrix and make sure you have the appropriate libraries installed on your Raspberry Pi.